fbpx

 A potential downfall of this method is that it takes a bit longer than the other options.
 If you aren’t comfortable using color channels, this may be a bit confusing for you.
 However, you can precisely alter your photo’s colors with some practice.

-The first thing to note is the two options at the bottom of the panel, where you can check off Relative or Absolute.
-Without going into detail about how these options work, put simply, Relative adds a subtle color adjustment, while Absolute adds a bolder color adjustment to the photo.
+The first thing to note in the Properties Panel is the two options at the bottom, where you can check off Relative or Absolute.
+Basically, Relative adds a subtle color adjustment, while Absolute adds a bolder color adjustment to the photo.

 For my example, I will start by adjusting the Neutrals.
 Once I select it, I can change the various sliders.

-Each slider represents two color channels, and sliding to the right increase a specific color in the image, while sliding to the left increases the opposite color in the picture.
+Each slider represents two color channels, and sliding to the right increases a specific color in the image while sliding to the left increases the opposite color in the picture.
 However, the color isn’t simply added to your image.
 Instead, it mixes with the colors based on the selected color channel.

 The sliders represent the following colors: